What is building information modelling?

 - Efficient and effective communication via access to and sharing of information

-- Consistent representation of the physical, functional and spatial characteristics of a building or facility
+- Consistent and repeatable representation of the physical, functional and spatial characteristics of a building or facility

 - Learnings and best practices are passed on / shared